logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 This guide will step through setting up a private AKS cluster and a public ACR.

 ### Step 1 Create an AKS cluster
-Go to kubernetes services in the azure portal and click add.
-Place the kubernetes cluster in the same resource group as the hopsworks cluster will reside in and choose a name for the kubernetes cluster.
+Go to Kubernetes services in the azure portal and click add.
+Place the Kubernetes cluster in the same resource group as the Hopsworks cluster and choose a name for the Kubernetes cluster.

 <p align="center">
   <figure>